Bombing of Plaza de Mayo: Bombing, strafing, and ground fighting

-Aerial combat
+Air-to-air combat

 As ground combat raged in the center of Buenos Aires, loyal forces were dispatched from Morón Air Base to intercept rebel fighters.
 Heated discussions took place among the pilots over the possibility of whether to join the coup or not.
 A squad of loyal Gloster Meteors took off and one of them shot down a rebel Navy AT-6 Texan over the Río de la Plata, scoring the first air-to-air kill of the Argentine Air Force.
-Another rebel warplane was downed by fire from hastily mounted anti-aircraft batteries.
+Another rebel warplane was downed by ground fire from hastily mounted anti-aircraft batteries.

 In the meantime, Morón Air Base along with the loyal pilots were captured by anti-Peronist forces.
 Their Meteors were seized and pressed into service by the rebels, participating in strafing sorties until the final surrender.
 With the coup on the verge of failure, naval warplanes launched a second attack on the seat of government.
 Having run out of ordnance, one pilot dropped his auxiliary fuel tank as an ersatz incendiary bomb, which fell on the cars in a parking lot near the Casa Rosada.

 Retreat and surrender

 After heavy urban fighting, which included a false surrender incident, the besieged rebels finally opted for handing over the Ministry of the Navy to the Army units posted outside.
 Fire ceased at 17:20 local time.
 Between 9.5 and 13.8 tonnes of ordnance were dropped, killing between 150 and 364 people, mostly civilians, and injuring over 800.
 Nine members of the Mounted Grenadiers Presidential Guard and five police officers were killed in action.

 Faced with the failure of the intended coup, the rebel pilots received orders to head toward Uruguay to seek asylum.
-Around thirty civilian and military aircraft headed towards Carrasco Airport, continuing along the way to drop their bombs until they ran out of ammunition.
-Some pilots crash-landed in the Río de la Plata or the fields of Carmelo, having exhausted all their fuel during the attacks.
+At least 32 civilian and military aircraft headed towards Carrasco Airport, continuing along the way to drop their bombs until they ran out of ammunition.
+Most of them landed in Carrasco, and four others in Colonia.
+One Gloster Meteor crash-landed in the Río de la Plata off Carmelo, having exhausted all its fuel during the attacks.
+The pilot was rescued by a local resident.
+The pilots were interned by the Uruguayan government until the fall of Perón in September.

 At 03:00 on 17 June, Olivieri, Toranzo Calderón, and Gargiulo, the three top leaders of the failed coup, were informed they were to be tried under martial law and were each offered a pistol to end their lives, which Olivieri and Toranzo Calderón declined.
 Gargiulo, however, accepted the offer and committed suicide in his office at 05:45.